The Royal School, Haslemere

-The Royal School Haslemere is an independent day and boarding school.
-It was established in 1995.
-The school is on two sites in Haslemere and Hindhead in Surrey, England.
-It has a Christian foundation and accepts pupils from six weeks to 18 years.
-It was formerly a girls' only school.The school currently accepts students from 4 to 18 years.
+The Royal School, Haslemere was a private co-educational day and boarding school for boys and girls aged 10 to 18.
+The original Royal Naval School was founded for the daughters and sisters of Naval and Marine Officers in 1840.
+From the outset the founders’ ambition was for the girls to become independent.
+The school began accepting boys in 2011 and then became fully co-educational in 2019 when The Royal School joined United Learning, which is a group of schools operating both in the independent and maintained sectors and which is, itself, a charitable trust dating back to the late 19th Century.
+The school operates exclusively from one site on Farnham Lane, Haslemere in Surrey, England.
+It has a foundation in Christianity.
+In February 2025, the school announced that it was closing at the end of the current academic year.

 History

 The original Royal Naval School was founded in 1840 as The Royal Female School for the daughters of Naval and Marine Officers, one of the earliest academic girls' schools in England.
 The co-ancestor of The Royal School, The Grove School, was founded in the 1850s and was, equally, a pioneer in girls' education.
-From the outset the founders' ambition was for the girls to become independent.
+From the outset, the founders' ambition was for the girls to become independent.